SD325/KMeans_Posterization/README.md

 # KMeans_Posterization
-Using k-means unsupervised algorithm to posterize images
+Using k-means unsupervised algorithm to posterize images.
+(Used to generate GitHub profile picture)